 RFI at the VLA is an increasing problem to astronomical observations.
 To monitor this increase, and to provide a rough guide to the severity of this interference, the RFI spectrum at all bands from P through X is measured approximately once monthly, using the VLA correlator system.
-Plots of typical spectra in the L and P bands are shown in Figure 3.6
+Plots of typical spectra in the L and P bands are shown in Figures 3 and 4.

-Figure 2: Typical L-band interference spectrum with 6 kHz resolution
+Figure 4: Typical P-band interference spectrum

 Downloadable plots of all RFI observations from 1993 onwards are available on the Web.
-From the NRAO Home Page, click on 'VLA', then on 'Special Topics and Observing Modes'.
-For general information about the RFI environment, consult Dan Mertely at dmertely@nrao.edu, or at the telephone number listed in Table 16.
+For general information about the RFI environment, contact the head of the IPG (Interference Protection Group), Dan Mertely, at dmertely@nrao.edu, or at the telephone number listed in Table 16.